Prevents stomach ulcers caused by nonsteroidal anti-inflammatory drugs (NSAIDs).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to misoprostol.
-This medicine can cause miscarriage if taken during pregnancy; YOU SHOULD NOT USE MISOPROSTOL IF YOU ARE PREGNANT OR BREASTFEEDING.
+Do not use this medicine if you have had an allergic reaction to misoprostol.
+Do not use this medicine if you are pregnant or planning to become pregnant.
+This medicine can cause miscarriage if taken during pregnancy.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.